 - Constant movement and checking by doctors and nurses

-Aside from the abovementioned environmental factors within the hospital and at home during recovery, there are a lot of other physical, emotional and mental stress that a patient has to deal with that may cause insomnia after surgery.
+Aside from the abovementioned environmental factors within the hospital and at home during recovery, there is a lot of other physical, emotional, and mental stress that a patient has to deal with that may cause insomnia after surgery.

 3. Type of Anesthesia

 The use of regional anesthesia instead of general anesthesia is helpful to relieve sleep problems after surgery.
 In a study comparing 162 patients undergoing abdominal hysterectomy, those who have had spinal anesthesia experienced fewer problems with sleep the night after surgery.
 Another similar study among 376 surgical patients showed that those with regional anesthesia had a better sleep during recovery.
 One possible reason is the reduced opioid consumption before the surgical procedure.

 The elderly often have a more difficult time adjusting their sleep after surgery.
 Younger patients are more capable of adapting to environmental changes.
 Sleep apnea, a sleep disorder, is also common among older individuals.

 Other health conditions not addressed by the surgery may also affect the amount and quality of sleep among recovering patients.
 For example, those with respiratory conditions or sleep disorders pre-surgery still have to deal with it postoperatively.

 Sleep is related to numerous biological functions such as metabolism, immune function, hormone secretion, body temperature regulation, glucose balance, and intestinal function, among others.
 During sleep, our body repairs and recharges itself so it’ll be ready for activities the following day.
 Sleep problems after surgery definitely contribute to more challenging postoperative care and longer recovery time.